robert-westenberger/knowledgebase/home.md

 [Todo](/todo)

 ## Diary
+**5-13** 10 - 12 Looked more into boolean products of zero-one matrices.
+Finished taking notes on rosen 9.3, about to start on Rosen 9.4 (Closures of Relations).
-**5-11** 10 - 12 Finished taking notes on rosen 9.2, started on 9.3 (matrix representation of relations)..
+**5-12** 10 - 12 Finished taking notes on rosen 9.2, started on 9.3 (matrix representation of relations)..
 Need better understanding of boolean product of zero-one matrices.
 **5-11** 10 - 12 An exercise from rosen 7th 9.1.
 Starting taking notes on sec 9.2(n-ary relations).
 Stopped at page 616 in the 8th edition, sec 9.2.5 SQL
 **5-10** - 10 - 12 Review MIT OCW 6.042J Fall 2005 In-Class Problems Week 4 Problem 3.
 Start taking notes / doing exercises in rosen 9.1
 **5-7** - 9:45 - 12 Notes on partially orders on sets, 6042j 2005 notes on relations, Partial order by function, MIT OCW 6.042J Fall 2005 In-Class Problems Week 4 Problem 3